Implementation of an IT Solution: Intensity and Scope of the Obligations of the Service Provider

 Chambre de la sécurité financière v.
 Open Text Conseil Inc.1

 This case is a good illustration of the responsibilities that may be incumbent on the service provider and client in the context of implementation of an IT solution.
 In 2009 and 2010, the Chambre de la sécurité financière (“CSF”) entered into three successive contracts for the selection and installation of an integrated software suite (the “Project”).
-The dispute centered on the scope of the supplier’s obligations.
+The dispute centred on the scope of the supplier’s obligations.

 The provider argued that its obligations were limited to finding qualified and available consultants for the client’s benefit.
 The provider thus maintained that it had contracted no obligation to advise and assist the client in connection with the Project.